railsuser2014/openobject-doc-book-en/source/book/5/5_14_Stock/5_14_Stock_wf.rst

 Three fields are important for stock management when you're configuring a new product:

-* Product Type,
+* :guilabel:`Product Type`,

-* Procure Method,
+* :guilabel:`Procure Method`,

-* Supply Method.
+* :guilabel:`Supply Method`.

 Product Types
 --------------

 The product type indicates if the product is handled in stock management and if Open ERP manages its procurement.
 The three distinct product types are:

-* Stockable Product: this product is used in stock management and its replenishment is more or less automated as defined by the rules established in the system.
+* :guilabel:`Stockable Product` : this product is used in stock management and its replenishment is more or less automated as defined by the rules established in the system.
 Examples, a bicycle, a computer or a central heating system.

-* Consumable: handled in stock management, you can receive it, deliver it and make it.
+* :guilabel:`Consumable` : handled in stock management, you can receive it, deliver it and make it.
 But its stock level isn't managed by the system.
 Open ERP assumes that you've got sufficient levels in stock at all time, so it doesn't restock it automatically.
 Example, nails.

-* Services: don't appear in the various stock operations.
+* :guilabel:`Services` : don't appear in the various stock operations.
 Example, a consulting service.

 Procurement Methods – Make to Stock and Make to Order
 -----------------------------------------------------

 The procurement method shows how the product will be replenished:

-* Make to Stock: your customers are supplied from available stock.
+* :guilabel:`Make to Stock` : your customers are supplied from available stock.
 You procure a significant quantity of each product when its stock is too low.
 Example, a classic distributor.

-* Make to Order: when a customer order is confirmed, you then procure or manufacture the products for this order.
+* :guilabel:`Make to Order` : when a customer order is confirmed, you then procure or manufacture the products for this order.
 A customer order 'Make to Order' won't modify stock in the medium term because you restock with the exact amount that was ordered.
 Example, computers from a large supplier assembled on demand.

 You find a mix of these two modes used for the different final and intermediate products in most industries.
 The procurement method shown on the product form is a default value for the order, enabling the salesperson to choose the best mode for fulfilling a particular order.